mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/CAN/CAN_Networking/readme.txt

 @par Example Description

-This example shows how to configure the CAN peripheral to send and receive CAN frames in normal mode.
+How to configure the CAN peripheral to send and receive CAN frames in normal mode.

 The sent frames are used to control LEDs by pressing Tamper push-button.